National Treasure (film): Sequels

 Although the DVD commentary stated that there were no plans for a sequel, the film's box office gross of an unexpected $347.5 million worldwide warranted a second film, which was given the green light in 2005.
 National Treasure: Book of Secrets was released on December 21, 2007.

 In 2008, director Jon Turteltaub said that the filmmaking team would take its time on another National Treasure sequel.
 In October 2013, Turteltaub confirmed that he, the studio, producer Jerry Bruckheimer, and the actors all wanted to do a third film, saying: "We want to do the movie, Disney wants to do the movie.
 We're just having the damnedest time writing it.
 I'll bet that within two years, we'll be shooting that movie.
 I'd say we're about halfway there."
 In May 2016, Cage confirmed the film was still in the writing process, and in July 2018, Turtletaub reiterated that a script for a possible third film was "close", but Disney still was not completely sold on it.
 In January 2020, it was announced that Chris Bremner, the writer of Bad Boys for Life, would write a new script.

 In May 2020, Jerry Bruckheimer confirmed that, not only was there a third film in development with the original cast returning, but also that a Disney+ series was in the works with the same premise as the original, but focusing on a much younger cast.

 In an April 2022 "Ask Me Anything" thread on Reddit, Cage responded to a question about his involvement in possible future installments: "No, the priority was to turn it into a TV show so I would say probably not."
+However, in October 2025, Bruckheimer stated that the script for a third film is nearing completion and Cage is slated to reprise his role.